dsat4200/webtoon-maker/README.md

 its required minimum topology.
 Those rotate/pivot affordances are shared by normal object transforms, and free text exposes its bounds handles while Text Edit is active.

+Each project tab remembers its own drawing selection, transform frame, pivot, and pasted content.
+Returning to a tab restores that selection; switching to a different chapter starts with no drawing selection.

 Raster and Vector Drawing inspectors, and eligible shape layers, can enable **Ignore direct parent mask**.
 The complete subtree may then draw beyond that one shape and is composited above its fill and outline while still respecting